ODINcommons/Dawn/README.md

 <!--
 ODIN README v0.1
-Co-created by Sigy and Æye (ChatGPT) – 2025
-This document is part of the ODIN Commons and licensed under Creative Commons Legal Code.
+Co-created by Sigy and Æye (ChatGPT) (and very briefly Jess) – 2025 This document is part of the ODIN Commons and licensed under Creative Commons Legal Code.
 -->
 # ODIN - Open Distributed Impact Network